chaturasan/Data-Sync-Scheduler/READMe.md

 # Data Sync Scheduler

 This project is a Data Sync Scheduler application built using the Flask framework.
 It synchronizes data from different data connectors at specified intervals.
 Currently, the application supports data synchronization with Amazon S3.
 Data is fetched in chunks of a default size of 10 MB, which can be configured through the "S3_CHUNK_SIZE" environment variable.
-The synchronization progress is stored in a database, allowing the process to resume from the last successful checkpoint in case of any errors, thus enhancing fault tolerance.
+The synchronization progress is stored in a database (sqlite database), allowing the process to resume from the last successful checkpoint in case of any errors, thus enhancing fault tolerance.
 Additionally, the application implements retries with exponential backoff to handle multiple retry attempts in case of connector errors.

 ## Installation